-LC Practise Makes Perfect Note
+LC Practice Makes Perfect Note

-If Marco says the only way to become a master of this recipe is to make it over and over again, who are we to argue?
+If the author of this recipe, Marco Canora, says the only way to become a master of this recipe is to make it over and over again, who are we to argue?
 And if we’re making dozens of batches of gnocchi, we’ll need at least a handful of ways to serve it, lest anyone get bored of this simple preparation (though, really, that may not be possible).
 There’s the rustic Gnocchi with Sausage, Tomato, Peas and Smoked Mozzarella or, if we make the gnocchi into smaller pieces, we could try Gnocchetti with Pancetta, Chanterelles, and Mint.
 Marco suggests that a tomato sauce is a good choice, but perhaps a light coating of pesto might suffice.
 So many variations to try.
 The world is our… er… gnocchi.

 - Quick Glance